Machu Picchu Mountain: Your FULL Guide to Hiking in 2026

 Machu Picchu Mountain is located in Peru, South America.
 It’s situated in the Andes mountain range.

-The impressive Machu Picchu Mountain is about 2438m above sea level and today is considered a UNESCO World Heritage site.
-This means that it’s one of the most beautiful places IN THE WORLD!
+The impressive Machu Picchu Mountain is about 2438m above sea level and is today considered a UNESCO World Heritage Site.
+This means that it’s one of the most beautiful places in the world!

-Significance of Machu Picchu Mountain to the Incas
+The significance of Machu Picchu Mountain to the Incas

 Machu Picchu Mountain is known to be ONE OF THE SEVEN WONDERS OF THE WORLD.